isl/xPaths/README.md

 Authors :  Giannis Agathangelos, Georgios Samaritakis.

-This file is part of the SourceAnalyzer webapp.
+This file is part of the xPaths webapp.

-SourceAnalyzer
+xPaths
 ==============

-SourceAnalyzer is a webapp providing RESTful web services to analyze xml files (xml or xsd) and obtain all available xpaths.
+xPaths is a webapp providing RESTful web services to analyze xml files (xml or xsd) and obtain all available xpaths.

 ## Build - Deploy - Run
 This project is a Maven project, providing all the libs in pom.xml.